adswa/multimatch_gaze/docs/source/example.rst

 (Dar et al., in preparation) or take a look at the REMoDNaV_ module.
 The eye events are reported together with their start and end coordinates, their onsets and durations in seconds, their velocity, and the average pupil size.
-Fixation vectors as input for multimatch were derived from the REMoDNaV output.
+Fixation vectors as input for multimatch-gaze were derived from the REMoDNaV output.
 As the stimulus was dynamic with moving targets that evoke smooth pursuit movements, such pursuit events are categorized to be an eye movement category of 'visual intake', just as fixation.
 Therefore, in a first step,